Nic30/hwtLib/README.md

 * [tests](https://github.com/Nic30/hwtLib/tree/master/hwtLib/tests) - tests which are not related to another components
 * [types](https://github.com/Nic30/hwtLib/tree/master/hwtLib/types) - deffinitions of common types (uint32_t, ipv6_t, udp_t, ...)
 * [xilinx](https://github.com/Nic30/hwtLib/tree/master/hwtLib/xilinx) - components, primitives and interfaces specific to Xilinx based designs (IPIF, LocalLink, ...)

+If you see any problem/do not underestand something/do miss something open the github issue as others may step uppon same problem sooner or later.

 ## Installation